superz97/Workout-Tracker-Backend/README.md

 - **Progress Tracking**: Track workout completion and exercise progress
 - **Reporting**: Generate weekly and monthly workout reports
 - **API Documentation**: Interactive Swagger UI for API exploration
-- **Postman Collection**: Postman collection is included to testing if you prefer it over Swagger
+- **Postman Collection**: Postman collection is included for testing if you prefer it over Swagger

 ## Technology Stack